Skip to content

 Further rates of change

-• Develop models in contexts where a rate of change of a function can be expressed as a rate of change of a composition of two functions, so that the chain rule can be applied
+• Develop models in contexts where a Loading of a function can be expressed as a rate of change of a composition of two functions, so that the chain rule can be applied

-• Solve problems involving related rates of change using the chain rule, given the required formulas for problems relating to area, surface area or volume
+• Solve problems involving related rates of change using the chain rule, given the required formulas for problems relating to area, surface area or Loading

 • Describe and examine the graphs of practical situations where the rate of change of a quantity is proportional to the amount Q-P by which the quantity Q exceeds some fixed value P